 X-ray Detector Theory

 There are hundreds of types of X-ray detectors.
-The technology for X-ray detection has been focused on speed, clarity or resolution of the image, robust operation in radiation, and physical size and weight.
+The technology for X-ray detection has been focused on speed, clarity or resolution of the image, robust operation with radiation present, and physical size and weight.
 Film was widely used for many years to create a radiographic image.
 There were several film speeds that were selected based on the application requirements of the radiographer.
 Phosphorus coated screens were used to convert X-ray photons to light photons by early radiographers.
 The radiographer would use red goggles to filter the green light emitting from the phosphorous screens in different shades or levels of brightness depending on how much of the radiation was absorbed by the patient or object of interest.

 It is a key point to take away that the efficient conversion of X-ray to light play an important part in improving the diagnostic capability of the X-ray image.
 Not only were the phosphor screens dangerous because the radiographer was in the direct path of the radiation but they also provided a low light level output or low quantum efficiency.